M-mohit111/M-mohit111/README.md

 ## 🚀 About Me

 As a **web development enthusiast**, I'm deeply **interested and passionate about problem-solving**, applying my skills across both **frontend and backend technologies**.
-My current focus is expanding into **AWS Cloud**, where I'm actively working on or preparing for certifications to build scalable and robust applications.
+My current focus is into React concept to build various kind of websites using components, hooks, context api,react router and react redux.

 ---

 ## 🌱 What I'm Currently Learning

-* **Deep diving into AWS Cloud technologies** for cloud-native solutions.
+* **Deep diving into React.

 ---